 For the most part these country gents were well-meaning—except for their hatred of cats.
 I would not tolerate this today, but back then I held a bit of a grudge against one of our first cats for peeing on my treasured Shooter's Bible, leaving me without prime fantasy grist until the next annual edition came out.
 Basically I learned about sportsmanship and fellowship and the meaning of “inside straight.”
 I also developed a hankering for “Old Stump Blower,” the mysterious elixir Uncle Perk kept in a jug in the lower left drawer of his desk and passed around liberally to quench club members' thirsts and calm their occasionally unsettled nerves.

 I imagine by now you are starting to catch the drift of circumstances that led to the explosion in my bedroom that acquainted me inadvertently with the process that went into the making of the “real” fictional Old Stump Blower.
-If nothing else I learned the importance of the cork plug rather than the screw-on metal cap for glass jugs of certain beverages.
+If nothing else I learned the importance of the cork plug rather than the screw-on metal cap for unrefrigerated glass jugs of raw apple juice.

 I also got older.
 Other interests supplanted those of my pre-adolescent years.
 I let my Field & Stream subscription lapse.
 My membership in the Lower Forty went with it.
 And then, sometime back before the advent of online bookstores, I came across an ad for The Corey Ford Sporting Treasury.